Evaluating Compiler Optimization Impacts on zkVM Performance: Results

 \point{Autotuning} Overall, the existing {\tt -Ox} flags have a positive effect on both zkVM execution and proving time.
 However, can we identify sequence of passes that outperform them?
 To explore this, we employ OpenTuner~\cite{opentuner}, a genetic-based tuning framework that finds an optimal combination of compilation flags guided by a specific fitness function.
 Although zkVM execution and proving time are the ultimate metrics of interest, they are too expensive to evaluate repeatedly during autotuning.
-Instead, we use cycle count as a proxy, based on its strong linear correlation with both execution and proving established in RQ1 (Section~\ref{sec:individual-passes}).
-This choice offers two key advantages: (1) cycle count avoids measurement noise, and (2) it is fast to compute ($\sim$1 second on average).
+Instead, we use cycle count as a proxy, as it is a natural performance predictor.
+This choice offers two key advantages: (1) cycle count avoids measurement noise, such as the inherent imprecision of wall-clock timing and (2) it is fast to compute ($\sim$1 second on average).